Skip to main content

 The Environmental Protection Agency recognized Wells Fargo as the nation’s largest purchaser of Renewable Energy Certificates in 2006, the same year the company launched a business focused solely on providing financing to renewable energy projects.
 The company made a sector-leading renewable energy commitment in 2016, and began meeting 100% of its global electricity requirements with renewable energy the following year.

-Today, Wells Fargo maintains solar arrays on 16 properties, in addition to a number of solar-powered ATMs, and has announced plans to bring on-site solar generation to close to 100 new branch and corporate buildings.
+Today, Wells Fargo maintains a number of solar powered ATMs, solar arrays on 16 properties and has announced plans to bring on-site solar generation to close to 100 new branch and corporate buildings.

 Wells Fargo solar timeline

-Wells Fargo announces 10-point Environmental Commitment that includes the company’s first sustainable finance goal: $1 billion in lending over five years to green companies.
+Wells Fargo announced a 10-point Environmental Commitment that included the company’s first sustainable finance goal: $1 billion in lending over five years to green companies.

 2014

-Wells Fargo and the U.S. Department of Energy’s National Renewable Energy Laboratory launch the Innovation Incubator (IN2) program.
-This environmental grant program is designed to accelerate the development and commercialization of early-stage clean technologies and foster a clean technology ecosystem.
+Wells Fargo and the U.S. Department of Energy’s National Renewable Energy Laboratory launched the Innovation Incubator (IN2) program.
+This environmental grant program was designed to accelerate the development and commercialization of early-stage clean technologies and foster a clean technology ecosystem.

 2015

-Projects owned in whole or in part by Wells Fargo produce more than 10% of all solar photovoltaic and wind energy generated in the U.S.
+Projects owned in whole or in part by Wells Fargo produced more than 10% of all solar photovoltaic and wind energy generated in the U.S.

 2017